Equality Objectives

 Closing the academic gaps for SEND, Pupil Premium, Looked After Children and other vulnerable groups

-Wide range of actions – see Development Plan / Pupil Premium Report
+Wide range of actions – see School Development Plan

 Ongoing